fwextensions/stdout-ext/README.md

 # stdout-ext

-> A simple Chrome extension for showing console logs from *other* Chrome extensions
+> A simple Chrome extension for console-logging *other* Chrome extensions

 ## Why?